Phase separation of a magnetic fluid: Asymptotic states and non-equilibrium kinetics: Conclusion

 \section{Conclusion}

 Let us conclude with a summary and discussion of our results.
-We have performed extensive molecular dynamics (MD) simulations for equilibrium and non-equilibrium studies of the Stockmayer model (SM) which consists of Lennard-Jones (LJ) particles carrying an embedded point dipole.
-This simplest polar counterpart of the LJ fluid exhibits gas-liquid coexistence, and is a representative model to study ferrofluids, magneto-rheological fluids, electro-rheological fluids, dipolar fluids, etc. These systems have promising applications, as they exhibit the dual properties of fluidity and magnetism.
-We performed quenches from a high temperature ($T>T_c$) homogeneous gas phase into the coexistence region ($\rho-T$ plane, $T<T_c$) and studied the non-equilibrium evolution for long times to obtain the condensates at equilibrium.
-All simulations were performed using LAMMPS in the NVT ensemble using the Langevin thermostat for the equilibrium studies and the Nos\'e-Hoover thermostat to capture the hydrodynamics during the non-equilibrium evolution.
-The equilibrium states are independent of the choice of the thermostat.
+We have performed extensive MD simulations to understand the asymptotic phases and non-equilibrium behavior of the SM which consists of LJ particles carrying an embedded point dipole.
+This simplest polar counterpart of the LJ fluid exhibits GL coexistence, and is a representative model to study ferrofluids, magneto-rheological fluids, electro-rheological fluids, dipolar fluids, etc. These systems have promising applications, as they exhibit the dual properties of fluidity and magnetism.
+We performed quenches from a high temperature ($T>T_c$) homogeneous gas phase into the coexistence region ($\rho-T$ plane, $T<T_c$) and studied the non-equilibrium evolution for long times to obtain the asymptotic morphologies.
+All simulations were performed using LAMMPS in the NVT ensemble.

-A systematic variation in the $\rho-T$ plane reveals density-dependent non-equilibrium and equilibrium physics.
+A systematic variation in the $\rho-T$ plane reveals density-dependent features.
 For quenches in the nucleation regime, the growth of the condensed phase is via diffusive motion of the SM gas particles.
 The corresponding growth law is the Lifshitz-Slyozov law $\ell(t)\sim t^{1/3}$ characteristic of binary systems described by a conserved order parameter.
-The typical equilibrium self-assemblies are isotropic: lower densities yield a compact sphere while higher densities yield the complementary spherical bubble structure.
+The typical self-assemblies are isotropic: lower densities yield a compact sphere while higher densities yield the complementary spherical bubble structure.
 When quenches are in the spinodal region, the formation of the condensates is driven by the overpowering fluid hydrodynamics as revealed by the inertial growth law $\ell(t)\sim t^{2/3}$ right from the onset of phase separation.
-The typical equilibrated self-assemblies are anisotropic with shapes ranging from cylinder, rectangular slab and cylindrical bubble.
-The slightly delayed magnetic order in the condensates shows the characteristics of a non-conserved order parameter, with the development of smooth interfaces separating the magnetically ordered domains (condensates) from the coexisting magnetic vapour.
+The self-assemblies are anisotropic with shapes ranging from cylinder, rectangular slab, and cylindrical bubble.
+The slightly delayed magnetic order in the condensates shows the characteristics of a non-conserved order parameter, with the development of smooth interfaces separating the magnetically ordered domains (condensates) from the coexisting magnetic vapor.
 The SM fluid thereby exhibits unusual aspects with combine the physics of conserved and non-conserved order parameters in the spatial as well as magnetic order.